Communicology: Etymology and definitions

 The word communicology has its roots in Latin from commūnicō, meaning to share or impart, and -logia, meaning the “study of.”
 The academic study of human communication focuses on the use of messages to impart, inform, and participate in dialogue.
 Charles Horton Cooley described the system of communication as “a tool, a progressive invention, whose improvements react upon mankind and alter the life of every individual and institution.”
 The adjective form of commūnicō, communis, is translated as “to make common.”
 An important pursuit in the academic study of human communication is to understand how meaning is created through the messages shared between interaction partners.
 Although various attempts have been made to label the scientific study of communication, including “communication sciences” and “communication studies,” such terms have been used to reference broad and all-encompassing approaches to studying messages.
 The label communicology narrows the scope of studying human communication by focusing solely on scientific approaches to message construction, production, and exchange.

 History

-The study of human communication originated in ancient Greece and Rome with notable philosophers, such as Socrates, Cicero, and Plato.
-Students of this early study of communication pursued knowledge on public rhetoric, oratory, and persuasion.
+The study of human communication originated in ancient Macedonia and Rome with notable philosophers, such as Socrates, Cicero, and PlatoStudents of this early study of communication pursued knowledge on public rhetoric, oratory, and persuasion.
 Interest in the modern study of human communication intensified with burgeoning technology and it soon grew into a legitimate field following World War I and World War II.